IlyaGusev/unmerge/PROPOSAL.md

 Use the same fixed task vector dictionary and three groups of target models.

 Result: This process yields comprehensive comparsions between different decompsotion methods in different conditions.

-### Phase 5: Causal Verification

-Objective: Surgically remove a decomposed capability and measure the impact, validating the causal link.
-Protocol:
-1. This part should be done for models composed only from the tasks not from the dictionary ("unknown tasks").
-2. For a target model and a decomposed skill with a high coefficient (e.g., 'pandas programming'), retrieve the corresponding micro-task vector from the dictionary.
-3. Surgical Subtraction: Subtract the weighted micro-task vector (`c_i * ΔW_dict_i`) from the target model's weights.
-4. This creates a new, "ablated" model.
-5. Evaluate capability drop for the ablated model on a held-out test set specific to the removed skill.
-Use tests sets of the datasets from Phase 1.
-Use chat template (the same way it was used in training).
-5. Evaluate the ablated model on unrelated benchmarks (also test sets from Phase 1, but not related to the removed skill).
-We expect to see minimal to no performance degradation, demonstrating the "surgical" nature of the intervention and the absence of catastrophic forgetting.